pkarsy/rfboot/README.md

 Bootloader for Atmega328 over the air (OTA) using the TI CC1101 chip

 A lot of electronic projects need to communicate with other components via an RF module.
-This project aims at speeding up and simplifying work-flow, by allowing the program to be uploaded via the RF link.
+This project aims at speeding up and simplifying work-flow, by allowing the program to be uploaded via the same RF link.
 The emphasis is on reliability and security

 - [Rfboot in Action](https://github.com/pkarsy/rfboot/wiki/Reliabi) A good starting point.
-And gives us an idea of what tools we need,in order to work with rfboot. **NOT READY YET**
+And gives us an idea of what tools we need,in order to work with rfboot. **VIDEOS NOT READY YET**

 - [Installation](https://github.com/pkarsy/rfboot/wiki/Installation) A bootloader, and especially a wireless one, is a relatively complex topic.
 In this section instructions are given to make the process as straightforward as possible.